AJPachecoBaja/MECA482_Spring2022_FurutaPendulum/README.md

 ### 2.3 Motion Eqautions

 This section is to establish a mathmatical connection between all parameters and actual motion code used to control the Furuta Pendulum Simulink and CoppeliaSim models.
 We shall cover the derivations of motion for the pendulum and rotary arms.
-The following equations were provided by Quanser workbook and have been tweaked slightly to create working matlab code.
-Brief descriptions of the equations will be stated above the equation image.
+The following equations are used to create a working matlab environmental architecture.
+Brief descriptions of the equations are provided, preceding each respective image.